The Brothers McMullen

 The Brothers McMullen is a 1995 American comedy-drama film written, directed, produced by, and starring Edward Burns.
 It deals with the lives of the three Irish Catholic McMullen brothers from Long Island, New York, over three months, as they grapple with basic ideas and values—love, sex, marriage, religion and family—in the 1990s.
 It was the first Fox Searchlight film.

+A sequel, The Family McMullen, was released on October 15, 2025.

 Plot

 Finbar "Barry" McMullen stands at the grave of his recently deceased father, along with his mother, who tells him that she's returning to her native Ireland to be with Finbar O'Shaughnessy (after whom Barry is named), her sweetheart of long ago.
 She tells Barry that while she gave Barry's father 35 of the best years of her life, she's going to start living life her way with Finbar O'Shaughnessy, the man she really loves.

 Barry's brother Jack has purchased their parents' home and lives in it with his wife Molly.
 Jack is torn between his love for Molly and his lust for Ann, a former romantic interest of Barry.

 Barry and the youngest brother Patrick ask to temporarily move in with Jack, to which he reluctantly agrees.
 Patrick plans to break his engagement to Susan, but becomes depressed when she breaks up with him.
 After much pleading, Susan decides to take him back.
 Patrick then decides to end the relationship for good for Leslie, an auto mechanic.
 They head to California together in a classic car that Leslie has been working on.

 Barry shows no interest in a long-term relationship until he meets Audrey, a woman whom he accuses of "stealing" an apartment that he was trying to rent for himself.
 Although things do not go well between them at first, they warm to one another and start a relationship.

 Molly learns of Jack's affair after finding a wrapped condom in his pants as she is cleaning up after him one day.
 She confronts Jack, but he refuses to discuss it.

 Jack finally breaks it off for good with Ann.
 He then returns home determined to rebuild his wounded marriage, but not before paying a visit to his father's grave, promising that he will be a better husband to his wife than his father was, pouring a bottle of Irish whiskey over the grave.

 Barry decides to move in with Audrey and take their relationship to the next level.
 The three brothers gather at the family homestead with a newfound belief in love and a desire not to let the ghosts of the past stand in their way.